azrasking/ShiveWorks/README.md

 **ShiveWorks - a dynamic material research project at WPI**

 * The purpose of this project is to create a device that demonstrates several concepts from the theory of dynamic materials.
+* It has been in works for a long time

 ## Contributors